sofiabroome/sofiabroome.github.io/_pages/about.md

 #### Student representation

-As of December 2019, I'm vice-chair of the PhD student council of the EECS school together with Viktoriia Mishukova, and, as of March 2020, member of the PhD Chapter board, representing KTH doctoral students centrally, with the role of working groups manager.
+As of December 2019, I'm vice-chair of the PhD student council of the EECS school, and, as of March 2020, member of the PhD Chapter board, representing KTH doctoral students centrally, with the role of workgroups manager.
 As part of my work in the PhD chapter board, I'm also part of the Language committee (Språkkommittén) and Ethics committee (Etikutskottet) at KTH.